Walker21122008/CPT-Hasini-And-Ambrose/README.md

 ### Cheng 2.0 Redesign

-Cheng 2.0 retains the core base plate and drive system but adds substantial structural and sensing upgrades.
+Cheng 2.0 retains the idea and drive system but adds substantial structural and sensing upgrades.
 Ramps were added to both ends to deflect incoming robots.
 Cardboard-enforced shields were added on both sides to protect the motors and wheels.
 Sensors were redistributed to the perimeter rather than centralized on the breadboard.

 The new chassis assembly sequence:
-1. Retain base plate, motors, wheels, and caster from Cheng 1.0
+1. Retain motors, wheels, and caster from Cheng 1.0
 2. Attach 3D-printed ramps to front and rear edges of the base
 3. Cut and fold cardboard side shields; align flush with wheel height
 4. Mount distance sensors at the tip of each ramp (front + rear)